To help save energy and money on when cooling your house, look to your home’s roof, siding, windows and doors.

 Hands down, insulation is the most cost effective way to save energy.
 It helps reduce heat transfer from outside air to inside your house.
 While you’re at it, consider adding a radiant barrier to the underside of the roof deck (between it and the insulation) to further reduce heat transfer.

 Just like your roof, your siding should have a layer of insulation.
 It provides a weather barrier to help protect your home during storms while helping to keep your home cool in the summer and warm in the winter.
 You can’t add insulation to installed siding; when you’re shopping for new siding, ask about how much insulation the new siding has.

 Check for rotten areas on wood siding, making sure there are no cracks or spots where air can infiltrate or escape.
 Also check the caulking at least once a year — it can shrink and crack over time.

 Make sure the door closes properly with a good seal, and check that all the areas around the frame are covered with weather stripping.
-If the door does not close properly, or you can feel a draft, it may be time to consider getting a new door replacement.
+If the door doesn’t close tightly, or you can feel a draft, it may be time to consider getting a new door replacement.